cms-tau-pog/TauFW/docs/CMSDAS2020/es_tau.md

 ## Application of &tau;<sub>h</sub> energy scale corrections and uncertainties

-After you have determined the &tau;<sub>h</sub> scale correction and uncertainty variations, you can run the corresponding n-tuple production.
+After you have determined the &tau;<sub>h</sub> energy scale correction and uncertainty variations, you can run the corresponding n-tuple production.
 Assuming some example values for the shifts, the commands for the analysis module [ModuleMuTau](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py) would look as follows, if looking at the small script given in section [4](flat_n-tuples.md#alternative-parallel-processing-with-a-script):